sea-bass/advent-of-code-2022/NOTES.md

 Another observation is that there is a lot of copypasta between parts of the same day.
 So going forward I may consider reusing the same file and adding arguments to toggle which part is being run.
 Should be good practice.

+## Day 6
+I found today's puzzle much more manageable than yesterday's.
+Funny enough, my plan for today to unify both parts into one file was perfect given the puzzle, as the first and second part were the same question but with a different range of values.
+Not much else worth noting for today besides the fact that I tried out `HashMap` as my approach to convert a vector slice to something that's easy to detect duplicates for.
+Was it the best approach?
+Probably not.
+Did it work?
+Yes it is.
+Yet again, not as idiomatic as it could be.
+Must read more of the book.